samuelfox1/team-profile-generator/README.md

 <br>

-The 'assets/images/logo/' are trademarks of their respective companies and are under their terms and license.
+The images found in 'assets/images/logo/' are trademarks of their respective companies and are under their terms and license.
 <br>

 2021